Malaysia foils smuggling of 131 Sri Lankan immigrants

 He said the immigrants included 98 men, 24 women, four boys and five girls.

 Police also raided a fishing boat used to transport the migrants to the vessel and detained three Indonesians and four Malaysians on board, he said.
-Another five Malaysians were nabbed for suspected involving in the smuggling syndicate.
+Another five Malaysians were nabbed for suspected involvement in the smuggling syndicate.

 "This syndicate has been operating since mid-2017 and has international connections across Sri Lanka, Australia, New Zealand, Indonesia and Malaysia," Fuzi said.